wetheredge/VerTX/README.md

 ### Simulator

 The simulator runs VerTX as a web app.
-Most functionality works, even the configurator.
+Most functionality works, even the configurator, although you will need to allow popups.
 To start it, run:

 ```shell
 $ task :configurator/simulator:run